hashgraph/hedera-improvement-proposal/HIP/hip-xxx.md

 ## Specification

-The proposed enhancement involves adding  query parameters `name` and `sortby` to the existing route `/api/v1/tokens` to return information about a token.
+The proposed enhancement involves adding  query parameters `name` to the existing route `/api/v1/tokens` to return information about a token.

 **Multiple Query Results**